nova-framework/framework/README.md

 #Routing images / js / css files
 From within Templates your css/js and images must be in a Assets folder to be routed correctly.
+This applies to Modules as well, to have a css file from a Module the css file would be placed inside nova/app/Modules/ModuleName/Assets/css/file.css.
 Additionally there is an Assets folder in the root of nova this is for storing resources outside of templates that can still be routed from above the document root.

 #Namespace change